zorp-corp/sword/DEVELOPERS.md

 ### Build

-To build Sword, start a nix development shell as above.
-Within the shell, in the `rust/sword` directory, you can run:
+To build Sword, make sure Rust is installed, then run:

 ```bash
 cargo build